IntelLabs/open-omics-alphafold/README.md

 # AlphaFold2 optimized on Intel Xeon CPU

+Key words:
+  Intel AlphaFold2, Intel-AlphaFold2, AlphaFold2 on CPU, AlphaFold2 on Xeon, AlphaFold2 inference on SPR AVX512 FP32 and AMX-BF16

 This repository contains an inference pipeline of AlphaFold2 with a *bona fide* translation from *Haiku/JAX* (https://github.com/deepmind/alphafold) to PyTorch.

 <u>**Declaration 1**</u>